Lost and Found

 Every attempt is made to reunite the lost dog with its owner.
 After the waiting period, dogs are evaluated for adoption or release to a reputable rescue group.
 Unadoptable dogs may be euthanized.

 To claim a lost dog from the Shelter you must be eighteen years of age or older and have a valid picture I.D.
-We can only accept cash for redemptions.
+We accept cash or card payment for redemptions.

 It would be helpful for you to bring proof of a current dog license and rabies immunization for your pet, as well as verification that your dog has been spayed or neutered.
 If there is no proof of the dog's rabies vaccination, our veterinary staff will re-immunize the dog before releasing the animal.